Skip to main content

 Challenges in refrigeration monitoring

 Industrial and Commercial refrigeration is a $100b+ industry.
-Customers are generally large, deep-pocketed companies with regular budget cycles that, given the right incentives, should have no problem adopting new technologies.
-However, while waves of innovation like Industry 4.0 and programs such as Horizon 2020 had profound effects on other sectors, the refrigeration sector remained mostly untouched.
+Customers are generally large, deep-pocketed companies with regular budget cycles that, on paper, are the ideal candidates for digital transformation.
+However, while waves of innovation like Industry 4.0 and programs such as Horizon 2020 had profound effects on other sectors, the refrigeration sector remains mostly untouched.

 Remote monitoring

 The most classic case of this disconnec is remote monitoring.
 In fact, when trends like the Internet of Things gained popularity by promising a future where every device would be connected to the cloud, the main doubts were about the associated costs.
-In fact, no matter how cheap data bundles and hardware get, not all devices need to be connected to the internet. on the other hand, industrial and commercial refrigeration, being a comparatively "wealthy" sector, should not have much trouble covering the cost of bringing online massive pieces of equipment that.
+In fact, no matter how cheap data bundles and hardware get, not all devices need to be connected to the internet.
+On the other hand, industrial and commercial refrigeration, being a comparatively "wealthy" sector, should not have much trouble covering the cost of bringing online pieces of equipment that are easily woth $200,000+.
 This should be especially true in a sector where downtime usually corresponds to non-negligible losses.
-Yet, it's 2022, and those markets that are so quickly adopting automatic checkouts have done little to collect data about the efficiency of their machinery.
-Data produced by commercial and industrial machinery is still tragically hard to retrieve.
+Yet, it's 2022, and those same companies whose supermarkets where so quick to adopt automatic checkouts have done little to collect and store data about their machinery.
+In fact, data produced by commercial and industrial machinery is still tragically hard to retrieve.
 Is it really just about costs then?

 Refrigeration machine in a supermarket

+• The one-time-fee curse.
 The core tension is really about payment structures.
 Medium and large businesses have a strong incentive to be as independent as possible and own as much as possible of the vertical.
 This clashes with the recurring payment structure that is typical of the monitoring world.
+SaaS (Software as a Service) models are often viewed as a "tax" rather than a tool, leading many firms to prefer a decaying, offline asset they own over a superior, connected one they have to rent.